What’s Your Password?

 Older passwords are not necessarily less secure.
-In fact, changing your passwords regularly for all of your accounts may make you more vulnerable.
+In fact, changing the passcode regularly for all of your accounts may make you more vulnerable.

-The problem with older passwords is when you share them with others or use the same one on multiple websites, which can decrease the security of your accounts.
+The problem with older passcodes is when you share them with others or use the same one on multiple websites, which can decrease the security of your accounts.

 When SHOULD you change your password then?

-Any number of events could lead you to change your password such as using the “forget my password” option.
+Any number of events could lead you to change your passcode such as using the “forget my password” option.

-However, you should always ALWAYS change your password (on all websites using the same one) after:
+However, you should always ALWAYS change your passphrase (on all websites using the same one) after: